 Ankle sprains are the most common sports injury.
-When you twist your ankle and it starts to swell, is hard to put your weight down or even bruising, you're the proud owner of an ankle sprain.
+When you twist your ankle, and it starts to swell, it is hard to put your weight down or even to bruise; you're the proud owner of an ankle sprain.
 Most ankle sprains occur with sports that involve jumping and quick side-to-side movements like basketball, volleyball, badminton, tennis and soccer.
-It can also happen if you miss the last step of your stairs when your in a rush.
-Ankle sprains result is damage to your ligaments ranging from a mild stretch to a complete tear.
-The ligaments on the outside of your ankles are pretty weak, and are the easiest to tear.
-You so need to consider that in some more severe injuries, that a fracture of the tibia, fibula or talus bones may be causing your pain.
-Getting an x-ray in severe injuries will be helpful to find out.
+Ankle sprains result in damage to ligaments ranging from a mild stretch to a complete tear.
+The ligaments on the outside of your ankles are weaker and more prone to tearing.
+You should consider that in some more severe injuries, a fracture of the tibia, fibula or talus bones may be causing your pain.
+An x-ray in severe injuries will be helpful to determine if a fracture exists.
+An

-Plantar fasciitis ("PLAN-ter fash-ee-EYE-tus") is an inflammation of your plantar fascia from excessive stress and force applied at the heel bone.
+Plantar fasciopathy (aka plantar fasciitis) is an inflammation of the plantar fascia from excessive stress and force applied at the attachment site the heel bone.
 The plantar fascia is a band of fibrous tissue that runs along the bottom surface of your foot, attaching at the bottom of the heel bone and extending to the ball of your feet.
 Poor biomechanics and an abnormal walking pattern can predispose your feet to develop plantar fasciitis.